-As the above cases show, an analysis of the causes of deficiencies revealed that they stem from issues with the audit firm's business management (governance) environment or operations management environment, so to address the causes of these deficiencies, it is important to improve the business management (governance) environment or operations management environment.

-Although audit firms, and large-sized audit firms in particular, are currently working to strengthen their organizational administration in accordance with the Audit Firm Governance Code, they ought to be focusing not on superficial development and reinforcement, but instead on taking sufficient action to ensure audit quality as an organization.
+As the above cases show, an analysis of the causes of deficiencies revealed that they stem from issues with the audit firm's business management (governance) environment or operations management environment, so to address the causes of these deficiencies, it is important to improve these environments.
+Although audit firms, and large-sized audit firms in particular, are currently working to establish and strengthen their organizational administration in accordance with the Audit Firm Governance Code, they ought to give adequate attention to ensuring their effectiveness and endeavoring to contribute to ensuring and improving audit quality.

-3. Specific Examples of Root Causes
+2. Specific Examples of Root Causes

-The following are specific examples of issues with the business management (governance) environment and operations management environment that were identified during inspections and described in 2.
+The following are specific examples of issues with the business management (governance) environment and operations management environment that were identified during inspections and described in "1.
+Operations Management Environment and Root Cause Analysis."

-To address deficiencies, it will be necessary for audit firms to refer to these examples as they work on tackling fundamental issues that affect the firm as a whole, such as problems relating to its operations management environment, in order to substantially enhance audit quality.
+To address deficiencies, it will be necessary for audit firms to refer to these examples as they work on tackling fundamental issues that affect the firm as a whole, such as problems relating to its operations management environment, in order to ensure and improve audit quality.